 Everything you need to know about how to get from Colombia to Ecuador by land border in Ipiales.

-Colombia, Destinations, Ecuador, South America
+Destinations, Colombia, Ecuador, South America

 Our travel itinerary from Colombia: Pasto – Las Lajas Sanctuary – Ipiales (land border) – Quito (Ecuador).